- Note 1: UW Exchange Service

 Unlike many other "mail" clients, Microsoft Outlook cannot function as a "news" reader.

-A common occurence for people doing their own configuration is to identify the incoming mail server as a POP server rather than IMAP.
+A common occurrence for people doing their own configuration is to identify the incoming mail server as a POP server rather than IMAP.
 The first time they connect to their UW Email their Inbox disappears when viewed from an IMAP client.

 This mysterious event occurs because the Outlook default settings for POP mail include the option to remove the messages from the server and put them in a folder on your local computer.
 To get those messages back to UW Email, perform the following steps: